Chrome Triple Witch Hat Pendant Lamp

 Width: ∅ 60 cm / 23.62”

 Electricity: 3 bulbs E27, 3 x 60 watt maximum, 110/220 volt.

 Any type of light bulbs can be used, not a specific one preferred.

 Manufacturer: Massive, Kontich and Wommelgem, Belgium.

-Other versions: Also made with five lamps, a single pendant and a large single pendant lamp.
+Other versions: This cascade pendant lamp was also made with five lamps.
+Also a single pendant and a large single pendant lamp was made.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck and was first named ‘De Jaeck’.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.

 In the 1980s Massive became the leading brand in Europe.
 In 2002, the brothers left the company to the investment fund CVC Capital Partners, for allegedly more than 250 million euros.

 Since 2008 the company is owned by Philips and the name of the shops is changed into Light Gallery.